The New Jersey State Referee Committee schedules classes for those interesting in earning USSF certification.

 The offense known as "handling the ball" involves deliberate contact with the ball by a player's hand or arm (including fingertips, upper arm, or outer shoulder).
 "Deliberate contact" means that the player could have avoided the touch but chose not to, that the player's arms were not in a normal playing position at the time, or that the player deliberately continued an initially accidental contact for the purpose of gaining an unfair advantage.
 Moving hands or arms instinctively to protect the body when suddenly faced with a fast approaching ball does not constitute deliberate contact unless there is subsequent action to direct the ball once contact is made.
 Likewise, placing hands or arms to protect the body at a free kick or similar restart is not likely to produce an infringement unless there is subsequent action to direct or control the ball.
 The fact that a player may benefit from the ball contacting the hand does not transform the otherwise accidental event into an infringement.
 A player infringes the Law regarding handling the ball even if direct contact is avoided by holding something in the hand (clothing, shinguard, etc.).

 Some points to stress.
 Contact with the upper shoulder is OK.
-Whether the player gained an advantage from purely accidental contact is irrelevant.
-Understanding when an arm is in a normal playing position is important.
-Differentiating instinctive responses from deliberate choices is critical.
+Whether the player gained an advantage from purely accidental contact is irrelevant, unless, and this is new since June 2019, the player scores or creates an immediate goal-scoring opportunity.
+Goals can never be scored off an attacking players hand or arm, whether intentional, such as a goalkeeper throwing the ball, or accidental.
+Understanding when an arm is in a natural playing position and realizing when the player has made the body unnaturally bigger with the hand or arm is important.
+Also, differentiating instinctive responses from deliberate choices is critical.